odkr/lpassh-add/MANUAL.rst

 Of course, every process that can invoke ``lpass export`` can also change your environment, so that **lpassh-add** and **lpass** use the LastPass agent.
-So, disabling the LastPass agent only makes sense in the context of an encompassing, and highly complex, security policy.
+So, disabling the LastPass agent only makes sense as part of a more encompassing, and highly complex, policy.

 EXIT STATUS